Lifestyle

 There is even research that shows dog and cat owners laugh more on a daily basis than those who don’t have pets.
 And we know that they can be incredibly helpful for your mental health after you’ve suffered a loss.

-Enjoy the benefits of pets without a long term commitment
+Enjoy the benefits of pets a little easier

 But with pets comes great responsibility, and there are plenty of reasons you may baulk at the idea of committing to a pet.
-Perhaps your living situation isn’t ideal for pets, your health may prevent you from wanting to take on a pet, or maybe you like to travel and the commitment is too much.
+Perhaps your living situation isn’t ideal for pets, you think you can't afford to keep one, your health may prevent you from wanting to take on a pet, or maybe you like to travel and the commitment is too much.

 Whatever your situation, there’s no reason you can’t enjoy the benefits of pets without the cost or commitment.
-You just have to be a little bit creative – and you also have to be willing to say goodbye to them at some stage.
+You just have to be a little bit creative.

 Open your heart as a doggy foster carer